cerebis/sim3C/README.md

 We encourage users to modify these examples for their own purposes.

+### 1. Metagenomic-HiC

+This topic was our original motivation for creating Meta-Sweeper.
+The work culminated in the publication [**Deconvoluting simulated metagenomes: the performance of hard- and soft- clustering algorithms applied to metagenomic chromosome conformation capture (3C)**](https://doi.org/10.7717/peerj.2676), where Meta-Sweeper represents a refinement of the methods employed in that work, allowing for its straightforward reproduction.

 The sweep is varied over five levels:

 1. Random seed